 The “How do I apply” section lists possible application methods.
 It should emphasize the optimal path for Veterans, (which may be how to get help from a human instead of online help.)
 Some common application methods are:

-Note: never put more than one green button on the page.
+Note: never put more than one green button or green action link on the page.
 If you have a page that requires multiple benefit form links, use the wizard mini-form interface to create branching logic to get the correct benefit application (or prevent a user from applying to the wrong benefit).

 - By mail